Photo by: Oded Antman

 The Al-Yahudu tablets reveal the names of dozens of Judean exiles, and their offspring, and bear a stunning testimony to their lives in Babylonia over a period of some one hundred years.

 This exhibition was made possible due to the generosity of: Cindy and David Sofer, William L Gross, Green Family Collection, Dr. Haim Grossman, Aliza and Shlomo Moussaieff, and the Israel Antiquities Authority, The David Berg Foundation, George Blumenthal, Eugene and Emily Grant, Beth Sanders, Mary and Saul Sanders, Naomi and Peter Neustadter, The Elie and Batya Borowski Foundation, and the international friends of the BLMJ in America, Great Britain, and Germany, Lands of the Bible Archaeology Foundation, and the Israel Ministry of Culture and Sport, Israeli Ministry of Education and the Municipality of Jerusalem.

-We invite you to enjoy a Free Audio Guide in the exhibition
+Free Audio Guide to the exhibition available!

 Further information and tour reservations via